2026 WER Season Standings

 Legacy Cup

-While there were rumours floating around about adding a semifinal round to the WER playoffs, NARDB understands that at time of writing, the top two teams during the regular season will face off in the Legacy Cup final in early August, 2026.
-More information on the 2026 Legacy Cup will be added as it is released.
+While there were scattered rumours about adding a semifinal round to the WER playoffs, WER stayed with the postseason format from their inaugural season.
+The top two teams during the regular season face off in the Legacy Cup final in August, 2026.
+On 16th July, WER announced that the 2026 Legacy Cup would be held at Infinity Park in Glendale, CO, home of the Denver Onyx.

 2026 Player Leaderboards & Accolades